Resigning & Counter Offers:

 The core culture doesn’t change.
 If leadership, vision, or team dynamics were driving your decision, those factors don’t resolve overnight.
 Change is possible, but not probable at this point.

-The loss of trust with the company that you interviewed with.
+The loss of trust in the company that you interviewed with.
 You might now be seen as indecisive.
 A confident decision-maker is a desirable and valuable person.

 At this stage, it's best to simply recall the reasons that brought you to the interview with this new company in the first place.
 Is this counteroffer really going to solve those problems?
 Achieve those goals?… If it’s only money, then we know it’s not worth taking because of the list above.